dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

 - low false alarm rate
     - e.g. $k=4$, 100 keys, 3200 bits, false alarm rate = 0.02%

-### compaction

-- periodically merging SSTables i.e. merging updates for a key
-- when deleting a key, the key isn't removed but a tombstone is placed, and later removed by the compaction algo

 ### reads

 - coordinator sends read query to $r$ replicas that respond the fastest in the past, and return the one with the latest timestamp
 - do read repair if conflict
 - a row may be split across multiple SSTables (like before the compaction algo cleans them up) -> a read may need to fetch from multiple SSTables -> read is slower than write

+### deletion

+When deleting a key, it inserted a timestamp deletion marker called a [tombstone](https://cassandra.apache.org/doc/latest/cassandra/managing/operating/compaction/tombstones.html) rather than removing it.

+> If a node receives a delete command for data it stores locally, the node tombstones the specified object and tries to pass the tombstone to other nodes containing replicas of that object.
+But if one replica node is unresponsive at that time, it does not receive the tombstone immediately, so it still contains the pre-delete version of the object.
+If the tombstoned object has already been deleted from the rest of the cluster before that node recovers, Cassandra treats the object on the recovered node as new data, and propagates it to the rest of the cluster.
+This kind of deleted but persistent object is called a zombie.

+### compaction

+- periodically merging SSTables i.e. merging updates for a key
+- remove keys with a tombstone though the compaction algo

 ### membership